Best Sites to Find Free Podcast Sound Effects

 FreeSound_sound_effects

 Probably the best aspect of this site is that the sound listings are very thorough in their descriptions.
-That makes it easy for you to search and find exactly what you are looking for.
+That makes it easy for you to search and find exactly what sounds you are looking for.
 It also gives you the opportunity to find podcast sound effects that work perfectly even though they were not exactly what you were thinking of originally. 🧐

 Be sure to check out FreeSound’s forums if you need inspiration or if you have any questions.
 For example, a tour through the “The Coolest Sounds on FreeSound” tab will open your podcasting imagination like never before. 🀯